-Article 50 Adaptations to education and interim examinations
+Article 49 Adaptations to education and interim examinations

 - a.
 Students with a functional disability or chronic illness can apply for adaptations to the education, the interim examinations and practical assignments.
 As far as possible, such adaptations will be tailored to the needs of individual students.
 The adaptations may not be made at the expense of the learning outcomes and their assessment, of the course or of the programme.
 The procedures and facilities are outlined in the regulations 'Studying with a functional disability' which can be found in the Student Charter. - b.
 After seeking advice from the Study Counselling Services, the Examining Board decides on behalf of the joint Executive Boards on adaptations to educational facilities and examinations. - c.
-Students with a right to facilities during education and/or interim examinations at Wageningen University are only entitled to these facilities if the students indicate before the application deadline for the course and/or interim examination in OSIRIS that they wants to make use of the facilities during that course and/or interim examination.
-In case the student cannot reasonably have the request as referred to in sub a. assessed before the application deadline, exceptions could be discussed with the dean for students.
+Students with a right to facilities during education and/or interim examinations at Wageningen University are only entitled to these facilities if the students indicate before the application deadline for the course and/or interim examination in OSIRIS that they wants to make use of the facilities during that course.